-As of the fall of 2020, there are a total of nine totem poles to admire.
+There are a total of nine totem poles at Stanley Park.
 You’ll notice that some of the poles are painted with bright colours, and one or two are not.
 The display of totems has been at Brockton Point since the 1960s, and the newest pole was added in 2009.

 Interestingly, the majority of the totem poles are not actually from the Vancouver area.
-They are though all from British Columbia.
+They are all from British Columbia though.
 Except for the newer local art pieces, most are also replicas of the originals.

 Four of the totems are from Alert Bay on Vancouver Island.
 Others are from Haida Gwaii (formerly called the Queen Charlotte Islands) and River’s Inlet (on BC’s west coast close to halfway up the province).

 The newest pole is the only one made by a Vancouver-area artist.
 It was carved by Robert Yelton of the Squamish Nation and set up in Stanley Park in 2009.
 It’s the tall pole near the entrance that stands on its own.
 It’s not as colourful as some of the others.
-That’s not because it is old, but because that is more the style of local Indigenous art compared to art from regions like Haida Gwaii.
+That’s not because it’s old, but because it’s more the style of local Indigenous art instead of art from regions like Haida Gwaii.